codecruz/spain-postal-codes/readme.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this software as permitted by the license.
 See the `LICENSE` file for more details.

+---

+If you find any missing data in the file [es_cp.csv](https://github.com/codecruz/spain-postal-codes/blob/main/data/es_cp.csv), I would appreciate any contributions and pull requests.

+If this project or the information within it has been helpful to you, please give it a star (⭐)!

+Thank you for your support!